stikjs/stik-core/README.md

 ```

 ##Modules
-Stik.js comes with a couple modules to help you organize your code, by separating their responsibilities.
+Stik.js comes with a few modules to help you organize your code, by separating their responsibilities.
 These modules can be injected as needed.

 ###$template
-Contains the HTML template (HTMLElement) that was bound to the current controller.
+Contains the HTML template (HTMLElement) that was bound to the current controller/behavior.
 This shall be used as the scope of **ALL** your DOM manipulation.
-Everything you need to access in the DOM to fullfill the role of the current controller action needs to be inside it.
-Using any HTML that doesn't reside in it is a violation of the Law of Demeter.
+Everything you need to access in the DOM to fullfill the role of the current controller/behavior action needs to be inside it.

 ####Using it
 ```javascript